-I have been using the EVOC Freeride Trail pack for just over 7 months now; I have taken it on everything from long XC rides to lift assisted riding at Mt.
+I have been using the EVOC Freeride Trail pack for just over 7 months and in that time I have taken it on everything from long XC rides to lift assisted riding at Mt.
 Washington and Whistler.
 I have ridden with it in all conditions, gotten it wet and muddy the last few months, covered it in dust and dirt of late summer, and everything in between.
 Not only has it served on my sweaty back on rides but it has also carried laptops (I put two in it a few times, full sized Lenovo laptops, no netbooks here) and lunch to and from work during the week.
 It’s gone on hikes, road trips and to the beach.
 I have used and abused this pack, filled it with tools, extra clothes and put it away wet, only to pick it up and do it again when the call comes to go out and explore.

 If you have not seen the preview I wrote when I first got the pack check it out for more details.